Innovation Act for Industry-Academia Collaboration and Talent Cultivation in National Key Fields

 Article 39

-Each key research institute shall establish a risk management system and implement its own supervision, and auditing and assessments of personnel, finance, and operations matters; the regulations for the implementation shall be drawn up by the key research institute and a copy of the regulations shall be submitted to the supervisory committee for future reference after being deliberated on and approved by the management committee.
+Each key research institute shall establish a risk management system and implement its own supervision, and auditing and assessments of personnel, finance, and operations matters; the regulations for the implementation shall be drawn up by the key research institute and be submitted to the supervisory committee for reference after being deliberated on and approved by the management committee.

 The design of the risk management system shall incorporate the following items, and the key research institute may add more items independently based on management requirements: